On Typesetting Engines: A Programmer's Perspective

 ) to separate items in a list (e.g. keyword > list).

-Meanwhile, a Latin font for Indo-European languages may cover one thousand glyphs, whereas a CJK font must cover at least thousands of glyphs, as mentioned above.
+Meanwhile, a Latin font may cover only one thousand glyphs, whereas a CJK font must cover at least thousands of glyphs, as mentioned above.

 Effective typesetting often requires CJK fonts to be paired with Latin fonts to maintain visual consistency.
 This can be challenging as it requires combined fonts that intelligently switch between character sets.